BLCM/bl3mods/Aaron0000/Balands/README.md

 Some for the Road - A second point in Some For The Road now increases duration by 5 seconds.

-Click, Click... - No change.
+Click, Click... - Reduced maximum bonus to 50% and made it factor in gear and skill bonuses.

 Forge - Increased bonus to 12.5%.